jumagura/skeleton/README.md

-# Side Project | Project for FS Team 3
+# Side Theme Project for FS Team 3

 The scss files are the ones where you will be assigned to work and modify.

+-   Dark-theme group will work in scss/dark-theme folder

+-   Light-theme group will work in scss/light-theme folder

+-   Toggle button group will work in common/head_tag.html to add a toogle button in the header

+-   Comment and/or uncomment "@imports..." in commmon/common.scss according to the team you are

 We will asign each participant to one file, therefore we will decrease probabilities of conflict.